Keruspe/blog/posts/2012-12-10-knowing-your-system---part-3---source-based-distributions-the-gentoo-example.md

 I wanted to really explore my distribution to understand exactly how everything works, so I started "playing" with it, modifying packages, checking how things reacted.
-I broke my system and reinstalled it 5 times in 3 weeks, playing harder and harder, until I knew how to make my system work again after a major wanted breakage.
+I broke my system and reinstalled it 5 times in 3 weeks, playing harder and harder, until I knew how to make my system work again after a wanted major breakage.

-Source-based distributions really are a must have, to really get how things work.
+You really should try source-based distributions, to really get how things work.
 It can take a few months to understand them if you just play a little with them on an irregular basis, but it's really worth it.
 Gentoo was my choice since it's the most popular source-based distribution, and the only one I heard of at this time.
-It's quite good, but you'll see in my next post that I didn't really like it's default package manager, and I no longer use Gentoo.
+It's quite good, but you'll see in my next post that I didn't really like its default package manager, and I no longer use Gentoo.